MISAU-DIS/sis-rme-etl/README.md

   - *maxActiveConnections* – Maximum number of active connections allowed.
   - *maxIdleConnections* – Maximum number of idle connections in the pool.
   - *minIdleConnections* – Minimum number of idle connections maintained in the pool.
+  - *isolationLevel* - The connection isolation lavel supporting the JDBC isolation lavel.
+When ommited default to TRANSACTION_REPEATABLE_READ.
+  - *defaultAutoCommit* - The auto commit behavior.
+When ommited default to false

 ## dynamicSrcConf
 This parameter enables dynamic generation of the *EtlConfiguration*.
 In this context, "dynamic" refers to the ability to derive configuration parameters from records stored in a database table, allowing multiple configurations to be produced from a single JSON definition.